ashermorgan/coliru/README.md

 Manifests are defined using YAML as an array of steps that are executed to install the dotfiles, which are located in the same directory as the manifest.
-Each step may contain an array of copy, link, and/or run commands, in addition to an array of tags.
-Each command is run from the directory containing the manifest file, or relative to the `~/coliru` directory when installing over SSH.
+Each step may contain an array of copy, link, and/or run commands, in addition to an array of tags (see below).
+Each command is run from the directory containing the manifest file, or relative to the `~/.coliru` directory when installing over SSH.

 - The **copy** command copies a dotfile (`src`) to a destination (`dst`).
   Missing parent directories are created automatically.